-If capacity is reached prior to 180-day prioritization window for this block, projects will be added to waitlist following the prioritization for this block outlined in Section 1.DE.
+If capacity is reached prior to 180-day prioritization window for this block, projects will be added to waitlist following the prioritization for this block outlined in Section 1.E.

 After the 180-day prioritization window closes, projects will be added to the waitlist in order in which they are received regardless of project size/Tier or EJ community location.
-Waitlists will be maintained separately for Group A and Group B.

 Projects will be taken off the waitlist in the ranked waitlist order, as capacity becomes available as noted above during the remainder of the Program Year.
-Freed capacity for each Group will only utilized to serve projects on that Group's waitlist, thus no cross Group sharing of capacity will occur and each Group will retain its own waitlist.

 Once a new Program Year commences, if a waitlist remains for this block, projects will be taken off the waitlist following the prioritization rules for this block.
 As such, a reshuffling of the waitlist will occur at the start of each Program Year in order to provide increased opportunities to Tier 1/Tier 2/EJ community-sited schools.
-Projects will take capacity from their designated sub-block according to the project type, Group, and project size.
+Projects will take capacity from their designated sub-block according to the project type and project size.